Focal Modulation Networks: Focal Modulation Network

 where $\gv_i^\ell$ and $\zv_i^\ell$ are the gating value and visual feature at location $i$ of $\Gmat^\ell$ and $\Zmat^\ell$, respectively.
-We summarize the proposed focal modulation procedure in Pytorch-style pseudo code in Algorithm~\ref{alg:focalnet}.
-As we can see, it can be easily implemented with a few convolution and linear layers.
+We summarize the proposed Focal Modulation in Pytorch-style pseudo code in Algorithm~\ref{alg:focalnet}, which is implemented with a few depth-wise convolution and linear layers.